Skip to main content

 Run a quick integrity pass on your document pack before any major payment.
 Compile your passport copy, stay-path evidence, accommodation record, onward or flexible travel proof (if relevant), and work-supporting documents.
 Then check exact name order, passport number, issue and expiry dates, and matching addresses and travel dates across confirmations.
 Open every file on both phone and laptop.
 Because some non-tourist sites are reported to lack English translations, do not depend on live translation at checkout or check-in.

 Use housing as your final gate before weekend commitments.
 One source says short-term accommodation can be tricky to secure cheaply, and that Airbnb is the easiest month-long option but also the most expensive by far.
 The same source notes many affordable options are shared-apartment rooms.
 If that tradeoff does not fit your first month, do not assume it will fix itself after arrival.
-Add these placeholders to your notes: Confirm current stay-rule wording after verification and Confirm current month-one housing terms after verification.
+Keep two open checks in your notes: current stay-rule wording and current month-one housing terms.

 Finish with a freshness check.
 A guide marked "currently updated April 2023" can still help orientation, but not 2026 spending decisions.
 A May 28, 2024 trip write-up can help with daily-life context, but it is still trip narrative, not policy guidance.
 If a source is old, anecdotal, or unclear on work rights, keep status at partially verified until you confirm live terms.

 Maybe, but do not treat any long-stay route as real until your passport, work model, and timing match a currently verified option.
-Some guides discuss short-stay entry and visa runs, and mention longer-stay options, but exact 2026 eligibility still needs Add current eligibility detail after verification.
-Check official immigration guidance for your nationality, whether any claimed 3-month short-stay or 180-day extension figures still apply, and whether your work arrangement fits the route you want.
+Some guides discuss short-stay entry and visa runs, and mention longer-stay options, but treat exact 2026 eligibility as unresolved until you check official immigration guidance for your nationality, any claimed 3-month short-stay or 180-day extension figures, and whether your work arrangement fits the route you want.
 If your plan depends on uninterrupted client delivery, choose the path with the lowest continuity risk, not the one that looks easiest this week.

 Choose by work model first, then by continuity risk.
 Short-stay entry is the weakest fit when you need stable client delivery, longer housing, or local contracting certainty, because it can depend on repeats or extensions, and you should not assume local work rights from blog summaries alone.
 For any longer-stay route, treat eligibility and approval timing as uncertain until you verify them in current official guidance before you book.